 VOLUNTEER Fee (applies to fall/winter season only)

-- There are two options for payment: 1) Submit a $200 cheque payable to WRSSSC post-dated to February 28, 2018.
-When volunteer requirement has been fulfilled, the cheque will be returned; 2) Those who do not intend to fulfil their volunteer requirements may pay the $200 volunteer fee with their Fall/Winter 2017-18 registration; in that case, they will not be contacted throughout the year by the volunteer coordinator.
+There are two options for payment: 1) Submit a $200 cheque payable to WRSSSC post-dated to February 28, 2020.
+When volunteer requirement has been fulfilled, the cheque will be returned; 2) Those who do not intend to fulfill their volunteer requirements may pay the $200 volunteer fee with their Fall/Winter 2019-20 registration; in that case, they will not be contacted throughout the year by the volunteer coordinator.

 Financial Assistance Policy

 The Board of Directors of the White Rock South Surrey Skating Club (WRSSSC) recognizes the cost barrier that may prevent some skaters from joining, receiving coaching, or attending competitions.
 At the Board’s discretion and with consideration of the financial ability of WRSSSC, the Board may approve financial assistance on a case by case basis.

 The Skaters requesting assistance from WRSSSC are required to apply through the three community charitable funding organizations, Jumpstart, KidSport and Athletics 4 Kids prior to the beginning of the skating season.
 These three community organizations require submission of the application 4-8 weeks prior to the start of the skating year.
 They all require thorough proof of financial need in the form of income verification and a sponsor or endorser for further verification of financial need.